armichaud/hex_trainer/README.md

 # Hex Trainer
 While learning about low-level programming and assembly, I found myself slowing down every time I encountered hex codes as representations of stack addresses and offsets.
 I wanted to build a small tool with which to improve my ability to translate hexadecimal to decimal values and do mental math with hexadecimal values.

-As of 2/1/25, this is a work in progress.

 ## API
 The primary means of using the trainer is a FastAPI-based app, ready to be served from a docker container with `docker-compose up`.
 The API is served at `localhost:8000`.
 To view the list of routes and their schemata, load the `/docs` route in a browser.